jlumbroso/supabase-react-example/README.md

-# Supabase Create React App User Management Template
+# Supabase React User Management Template

 This example will set you up for a very common situation: Users can sign up with a magic link and then update their account with public profile information, including a profile image.